inaka/elvis_core/README.md

 %%= ok
 ```

-This will try to load the configuration for `elvis_core` specified in the
+This will try to load the configuration for `elvis_core` specified in an
-elvis [application configuration][config], for this to be available, the
-application needs to be started.
-If no configuration is found `invalid_config`
+`elvis.config` located in the current directory.
+If no configuration is
-will be thrown.
+found `invalid_config` will be thrown.

 To start the application in the shell enter the following command: